clarkfitzg/sta141c-winter19/lecture/outlines/01-22-vectorize.md

-topics:
+on board:

+- review independent workers model for parallelism
 - pictures of replicate, lapply (sapply), tapply, apply, Map, mapply, rapply
 - What the load balancing cluster apply does with chunking.

 ## Notes on first HW

 - Grades for HW1 are available.
-  Ask Siteng if you have questions / clarifications.
+  Ask Siteng in OH if you have questions / clarifications.
 - Difference between formatting numbers for humans and for machines.
   What's this number?
 3414992319 is 3.4 billion Communication- a report is for communicating with humans.